JAlcocerT/R_Dashboard/flexdashboards/README.md

 ### Shiny in flexdashboards (not a shiny app)

-It provides extra interactivity, as well as complexity and hosting (or local run) is required remember that after adding shiny to the flexdashboard, the html output its not enough to see the created web
+It provides extra interactivity, as well as complexity and hosting (or local run) is required.
+Remember that after adding shiny to the flexdashboard, the html output its not enough to see the created web

-we need in the header: runtime: shiny
+We need in the header: runtime: shiny

 user inputs are collected using shiny widgets, the same that we would use in a normal shiny app